 Types of Photovoltaic Cells

-One of our fastest developing technologies is found in the photovoltaic cell that powers solar panels and provides the electricity and heat used in our homes and businesses.
+One of our fastest developing technologies is found in the photovoltaic cells that power solar pv systems and provides the electricity and heat used in our homes and businesses.
 Researchers and developers are working harder than ever to bring the price down and produce new technologies that decrease our reliance on fossil fuels.
-That means solar panels are becoming more and more viable as renewable energy generating technology.
+That means solar pv systems are becoming more and more viable as renewable energy generating technology.

 With the development of new and more innovative technologies over the last few years, the cost of installing a solar panel system in a house or commercial premises has come down.
 There are also added benefits like Feed In Tariffs (FiT) that mean you can earn some money from your installation, as well as grants and loans that make the whole operation more viable.

-Some companies are also offering free installation as long as they can benefit from the FiT once your solar panels are up and working.
+Some companies are also offering free installation as long as they can benefit from the FiT once your home system is up and working.

 - Find out more about how much solar panels cost.